Welcome to my Bee Trail general info page,

 Download a print-ready location list by clicking the icon below.
 This list also has a handy what3words location list to help you pin point the 14 bees to be found.

-Maps can be picked up at Five Rivers Health and Well-being Centre.
+Maps can be picked up at Five Rivers Health and Well-being Centre where stocks allow.
 Maps are kindly sponsored by Camilla Hiley Garden and Landscape Design and Ikando graphic design.

 No time limit